Two-Stage Facility Location Games with Strategic Clients and Facilities: Comparison with Utility Systems

-To show that the load balancing \limtmpmodel{} is a valid US, note that each client~$v$ who is in the attraction range of at least one facility player distributes her total weight $w(v)$ among the players.
+To show that the load balancing \limtmpmodel{} is a valid US, note that each client~$v$ who is in the attraction range of at least one facility agent distributes her total weight $w(v)$ among the agents.
 All other clients are uncovered and hence, their distributed weight is equal to $0$.
-Thus, the total weight $\sum_{v_i \in C(\mathbf{s})}w(v_i)$ distributed by clients, which is equal to the sum of the facility players' loads, is equal to the value of the welfare function $W(\mathbf{s})$. \end{proof}
+Thus, the total weight $\sum_{v_i \in C(\mathbf{s})}w(v_i)$ distributed by clients, which is equal to the sum of the facility agents' loads, is equal to the value of the welfare function $W(\mathbf{s})$. \end{proof}

 We are now able to apply the PoA bound of \cite{vetta-utility-system} to our model.

 \begin{corollary} The PoA of the load balancing \limtmpmodel{} is at most~2. \end{corollary}